Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p><em>Figure 10b: Geometry Buffer Layout with headers</em></p>
 </div>

-<p><strong>Note: The expected triangle/face winding order in all geometry resources is
+<p>Note: The expected triangle/face winding order in all geometry resources is
-counterclockwise (CCW).</strong></p>
+counterclockwise (CCW).</p>

-<p><strong>Note: If normal vectors are present in a geometry, they need to be calculated based on uniform axis units.
+<p>Note: If normal vectors are present in a geometry, they need to be calculated based on uniform axis units.
 They are always given as if x,y and z axes all had metric units, as a unit vector.
-This means that if WGS84 is used as a horizontal CRS, the normal calculation cannot directly use the face's WGS84 coordinates, but needs to convert them to a local cartesian CRS first.</strong></p>
+This means that if WGS84 is used as a horizontal CRS, the normal calculation cannot directly use the face's WGS84 coordinates, but needs to convert them to a local cartesian CRS first.</p>

 <h3><a name="_7_7">AttributeData</a></h3>

 <p>
-This section describes the format for storing attribute data within i3s layers as part of the scene service cache along with geometry, texture and material resources, in an optimized renderer friendly format.
+This section describes the format for storing attribute data within I3S layers as part of the scene service cache along with geometry, texture and material resources, in an optimized renderer friendly format.
 </p>

 <p>